 Keukenhof tickets are not available – what to do?

-As of April 15, 2020 the busiest season at Keukenhof has started.
-The tickets for some days and timeslots are sold out, especially morning times and the weekends.
+Last year the busiest season at Keukenhof started before the Easter weekend.
+The tickets for some days and timeslots were sold out, especially morning times and the weekends.
 If the regular tickets are not available, try booking the Keukenhof tickets + bus tickets.

 Visit Keukenhof: travel by public transport

 During the Keukenhof opening season there are special direct bus lines, called the Keukenhof Express, going to the gardens from: